QED-it/zkinterface/rust/src/GET_STARTED.md

 # Getting Started with zkInterface

-This user guide is aimed at implementors of zero-knowledge systems and details on how to integrate their systems using zkInterface.
+This user guide is aimed at implementors of zero-knowledge systems and explains how to integrate their systems using zkInterface.
 For an introduction and more details, see the `zkInterface.pdf` specification in this repository.

 This guide uses the zkInterface supporting library for the Rust programming language and its companion command-line interface (CLI).
 It focuses on the circuit format supported by zkInterface 2.0.0.
 For R1CS, see related content in this repository.